Dixon Springs State Park

 Dixon Springs State Park is an Illinois state park in Pope County, Illinois, United States, and is one of several state parks in the Illinois Shawnee Hills.
-The park is on a giant block of rock which was dropped 200 ft along a fault that extends northwesterly across Pope County.
+The park is on a giant block of rock that was dropped 200 ft along a fault that extends northwesterly across Pope County.
 The 801 acre park is about 10 mi west of Golconda on Illinois Route 146, near its junction with Illinois Route 145.
 The first land acquisition was in 1946.